rofrol/oceanic-next-jetbrains-theme/README.md

 Because [IntelliJ IDEA does not allow custom themes](https://github.com/jkaving/intellij-colors-solarized/issues/83#issuecomment-63050236), we need to patch existing theme, i.e. Darcula.

+0. When installing Webstorm, etc. answer no when asking for admin rights.
 1. Find idea.jar or webstorm.jar etc.
 2. Open it in 7-zip.
 3. Navigate to `com\intellij\ide\ui\laf\darcula\` and edit `darcula.properties`.